Ditch the Fish

 It might seem like a small change, but these little plastics create a big environmental problem.
 Because of their size and material, they cannot be recycled through standard systems and often end up in landfill or in our waterways.

-Phasing out plastic soy sauce fish is one of the ways we are reducing unnecessary waste while continuing to deliver the experience our customers love.
+The Market is proud to be known as Melbourne’s home of fresh seafood.
+From oysters shucked fresh onsite to the daily catch at our fishmongers, phasing out plastic soy sauce fish is one of the ways we are reducing unnecessary waste while continuing to deliver the experience our customers love.

-Our fishmongers, Aptus Seafoods, Gem Pier and South Melbourne Seafoods, along with Yoyo Sushi, will no longer offer plastic soy sauce fish.
+Our fishmongers, Aptus Seafoods, Gem Pier and South Melbourne Seafoods, along with Yoyo Sushi, no longer offer plastic soy sauce fish.

-- Complimentary soy sauce stations near fishmongers
+- using the complimentary soy sauce stations onsite

-- The option to bring your own reusable container
+- bring your own reusable container/s or

 It is all about rethinking waste, from removing unnecessary plastics to giving materials a second life.